Jim Gannon: Motherwell

 Gannon was named Manager of the Month for October 2009, but he warned of a clear out in the January transfer window.
 His young team impressed, but proved to be inconsistent.
 Gannon had a dispute with the SFA head of referee development Hugh Dallas, following Gannon's criticism of Scottish referees.
 Gannon had claimed the standard of refereeing was "bringing the game into disrepute".
 He suggested a league table for referees.
 He then felt the official response to his criticisms to be disrespectful.
-Following this he temporarily refused to speak to the media, claiming he did not wish to cause further controversy.
+Following this he temporarily refused to speak to the media, stating he did not wish to cause further controversy.
 He also criticised his predecessor Mark McGhee, after McGhee speculated in the press on possible transfers of Motherwell players.
 As well as this he had a public-falling out with club captain Stephen Craigan.

-On 28 December, Gannon was sacked by Motherwell, with the club indicating that Gannon was "not fully committed to the club" as the reason for their decision.
+On 28 December, Gannon was dismissed by Motherwell, with the club indicating that Gannon was "not fully committed to the club" as the reason for their decision.
 He had been rumoured to be looking for other jobs.
 Gannon was reportedly working under a temporary contract, and was yet to sign a longer-term deal as had been expected.
 Though the board were satisfied with the results on the pitch, they felt that the relationship between Gannon and the directors had broken down.
 Dubbed a "loose Gannon", it was seen that either he or club captain Craigan would leave the club.
 Despite this he was praised for his signings from the English leagues, and for good open passing football his young side could play whilst at their best.
 Motherwell went on to finish the season in fifth place under Craig Brown.